-The Wave Foundation purchases food items with the goal of purchasing from BIPOC producers/farmers/fishermen and then we distribute these products in our food boxes to Tribal Nation
+The Wave Foundation purchases food items with the goal of purchasing from BIPOC producers/farmers/fishermen and then we distribute these products in our food boxes to Tribal Nation honored to serve.

-We are actively engaged with and intently listening to the Tribal Nation communities that we are honored to serve.
 The Wave Foundation has a Tribal Nation Food Program Working Group that meets weekly and includes representatives from each of the four Treaty Tribes of the Columbia River, as well as key partners and stakeholders.